mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 And also if you have six consciousnesses, if you have the six organs, the six organs immediately have to face six objects.
 Always six organs face six objects.
 This is *tangibility* – *contact*.
 Without contact [we cannot exist.] \[This is the present life.]

-(*Transcriber’s Note:* There is loud noise from an airplane, making this section difficult to hear.)

 So, *consciousness*, *name and form*, *six consciousnesses*, *contact*... and then *reception*.
 So you can *receive* this table: you can contact with this table [and] immediately you can receive.
 That is *feeling* – very *basic* feeling.
 We can [accept].
 That is reception.

 And when you receive something, then you can create your own world.
 That is a *birth*.